What is Internet privacy & why you should care

 Types of online data

-- Non-personal data (NPD), or non-personal identifying information.
+Non-personal data (NPD), or non-personal identifying information.
 NPD can either be data that has no personal reference to begin with (such as weather data), or PD that has been pseudo- or irreversibly anonymized, making the data unlinkable back to the person.
-For example, if you post something to an online message board under a pseudonym, the content of your post is technically NPD.
-And if a statistical analysis publishes user traffic data connecting to a particular website after removing IP addresses from the data set, the result is NPD.

-Ultimately, PD is the easy and prime target in exploiting internet users.
-This is because it is the easiest means to most directly exploit our identities (identity theft), finances (theft), and personal data (ransom or exploitation).
+Ultimately, PD is an easy and prime target in exploiting internet users.
+Access to it can lead to the direct exploitation of our identities (identity theft), finances (theft), and personal data (ransom or exploitation).
 However, PD is by no means limited to your sensitive information contents (credit card numbers, home address, phone number, medical records).
 Nor is PD the only way we are tracked online.
 The problem is now much bigger and legally unclear.

 The problem of metadata leakage